WAJK

 WAJK (99.3 FM) is a radio station broadcasting a hot adult contemporary format.
 Licensed to La Salle, Illinois, United States, the station serves a large portion of North Central Illinois from the heart of Starved Rock Country.
-The station is currently owned by John Spencer, through licensee Starved Rock Media, Inc., and features a variety of pop music from the 90's, 2K and today.
-Air personalities include Brad Spelich and Abby Zukowski in the morning, Jaimie London middays and Sean Walsh afternoons.
+The station is currently owned by John Spencer, through licensee Starved Rock Media, Inc., and features a variety of pop music from 2K and today.
+Air personalities include Brad Spelich and Jaimie London in the morning, Amber Miller afternoons, Pop Crush Nights, and Throwback2K every weekend.